opencontainers/distribution-spec/spec.md

 There are two ways to push blobs: chunked or monolithic.

+In each implementation, if the client provided digest is invalid or uses an unsupported algorithm, the registry SHOULD respond with a response code `400 Bad Request`.

 #### Pushing a blob monolithically

 There are two ways to push a blob monolithically: